-As shown in Fig.7 and described in section 3.2, the presence of marsh plants significantly enhanced turbulence intensity.
+As shown in Fig. 7 and described in Sect.
+3.2, the presence of marsh plants significantly enhanced turbulence intensity.
 For current over bare beds, turbulence is generated by spatial gradients in time-mean velocity (shear production), and the TKE is essentially uniform, except very close to the bed (circles in Fig. 7a1).
-However, when waves are presented, TKE was maximum near free surface and decreased away from the surface (circles in Fig. 7b1 and c1), possibly due to time-mean shear introduced by the return current associated with wave conditions (circles in Fig. 7b3 and c3).
+However, when waves were presented, TKE was maximum near the free surface and decreased away from the surface (circles in Fig. 7b1 and c1), possibly due to time-mean shear introduced by the return current associated with wave conditions (circles in Fig. 7b3 and c3).
 Within the meadow, the TKE varied with position relative to individual plants.
-TKE was largest under combined current and wave conditions (compare the left column in Fig. 7), with turbulence peaks observed near the top of the canopy, associated with shear-production by the time-mean current, and also within the canopy, associated with turbulence production in the wakes of individual plants (Fig. 7c1).
-This dataset can be used to develop and validate models to predict canopy turbulence (e.g., Xu and Nepf, 2020) and for use in numerical models (e.g., Tang and Lin, 2021).
+TKE was largest under combined current and wave conditions (compare the left column in Fig. 7), with turbulence peaks observed near the top of the canopy, associated with shear production by the time-mean current, and also within the canopy, associated with turbulence production in the wakes of individual plants (Fig. 7c1).
+This dataset can be used to develop and validate models to predict canopy turbulence (e.g., Xu and Nepf, 2020) and can be used in numerical models (e.g., Tang et al., 2021).

-575 5.4 Wave decay over salt marsh meadow
+5.4 Wave decay over salt marsh meadow

-The meadow experiments (ME) measured the free surface displacement along the length of the meadow with a horizontal interval of 10 and 15 cm, which included 18 to 26 points within one wave length (see Figure C.1 in Zhang et al., 2022).
-The raw time-series data can be utilized to analyze the transformation of wave shape, including wave skewness and wave asymmetry, over salt marshes.
-The wave shape is a crucial parameter when describing wave-driven sediment motion and hence important for the study of coast stability within salt marsh regions.
+The meadow experiments (MEs) measured the free-surface displacement along the length of the meadow with a horizontal interval of 10 and 15 cm, which included 18 to 26 points within one wave length (see Fig. C.1 in Zhang et al., 2022).
+The raw time series data can be utilized to analyze the transformation of wave shape, including wave skewness and wave asymmetry, over salt marshes.
+The wave shape is a crucial parameter when describing wave-driven sediment motion and is hence important for the study of coast stability within salt marsh regions.
 The wave dissipation dataset presented here adds to the dataset reported in Hu et al. (2021), expanding the range of conditions.
 Specifically, Hu et al. (2021) reported wave decay data over rigid cylinders, while the present dataset provides wave decay over model plants with more realistic morphology and flexibility.
 The dataset can be applied to validate phase-averaged (e.g., Garzon et al., 2019a; Smith et al., 2016) and phase-resolving coastal models (e.g., Chen and Zou, 2019; Mattis et al., 2019) in predicting the wave energy reduction by salt marshes.

-589 Author contributions.
-XXZ designed the experiments, conducted the experiments and 590 collected the raw data.
-XXZ prepared the manuscript, HN reviewed and edited the manuscript.
+Author contributions.
+XZ designed the experiments, conducted the experiments, and collected the raw data.
+XZ prepared the paper, and HN reviewed and edited the paper.

-591 Competing interests.
-The contact author has declared that neither they nor their coauthors 592 have any competing interests.
+Competing interests.
+The contact author has declared that none of the authors has any competing interests.